 Cost Recovery Incentive Program

-The Washington Renewable Energy Cost Recovery Incentive Payment Program is an exceptional solar incentive – arguably the best in the country!
+The Washington Incentive Payment Program is an exceptional solar incentive – arguably one of the best in the country.
 The program is designed to encourage the use of solar components made here in Washington.
-Here’s how it works.
+Here’s how it works:

-So, is $0.54 per kWh a good rate?
+So, is $0.18 per kWh a good rate?
 Consider this – your power company probably charges you around $0.07 – $0.09 per kWh for the electricity you consume.
-If you do solar with Washington-made components, your power company will pay you nearly SEVEN TIMES that amount.
-You’re buying electricity at around 8 cents and you could be selling it at 54 cents.
-Each August, you’ll receive a check from your power company for the electricity your system generated during the preceding July 31st through June 30th time period.
+If you do solar with Washington-made components, your power company will pay you nearly TWO AND ONE-HALF TIMES that amount.
+You’re buying electricity at around 8 cents and you could be selling it at 18 cents.
+Each August, you’ll receive a check from your power company for the electricity your system generated during the preceding July 1st through June 30th time period.
+If you choose to participate in this program, you’ll be getting checks from the PUD for 8 years from the time your solar system is certified.
 Nothing like receiving checks in the mail from PUD!
 Pretty good deal, huh?

-We know this might sound too good to be true, so check out the Washington Renewable Energy Cost Recovery Incentive Payment Program for yourself!
+We know this might sound too good to be true, so feel free to reach out to your local PUD or contact the Washington State University Energy Extension program and see for yourself!

 Not only will you be selling the electricity your solar panels generate but you’ll also avoid having to buy that electricity from your power company.
 Net metering is a billing mechanism that credits solar energy system owners for the electricity they add to the grid.
 For example, your home or business may generate more electricity than is used during daylight hours.
 With net metering, the electricity meter will run backwards to provide a credit against what electricity is consumed at night or other periods where the electricity use exceeds the solar system’s output.
 Customers are only billed for their “net” energy consumption.